Skip to Main Content

 2) if a customer has only one or 2 versions for his huge DTs or his huge Test Suite, the tool does not help recover database space.

-Accordingly, an improvement to the tool, such the ability to flag the artifact for COMPLETE cleanup (for instance when you look at your deleted objects in the Recycle Bin) would be helpful.
+Accordingly, an improvement to the tool, such as the ability to flag the artifact for COMPLETE cleanup (for instance when you look at your deleted objects in the Recycle Bin) would be helpful.

 Set the flag to true and when this is the case, the cleanup tool will complete delete the artifact (including the latest versions) if it means the criteria in the cleanup...